andreamrau/maskmeans/README.md

 library(maskmeans)
 ```

+*maskmean* incorporates algorithms for aggregating or splitting an existing hard or fuzzy classification using multi-view data.
 The primary functions of this package are as follows:

 - `maskmeans`, which itself calls one of the two following functions:
     * `mv_aggregation`